airyou-code/crypto-tracker/README.md

 ## Technologies Used

 - **Django** – The web framework used to build the API.
-- **PostgreSQL** – Database for persistent data storage.
+- **PostgreSQL** – Database.
 - ~~**Celery** – Asynchronous task queue used for background processes.~~
 - ~~**Redis** – Message broker for Celery.~~
 - ~~**RabbitMQ** – Alternative message broker used in some configurations.~~
-- **bitget-api-python** – Custom Bitget API Python library, available at [https://github.com/airyou-code/bitget-api-python](https://github.com/airyou-code/bitget-api-python).
+- **bitget-api-python** – My Custom Bitget API Python library, available at [https://github.com/airyou-code/bitget-api-python](https://github.com/airyou-code/bitget-api-python).

+## Try the Application

+1. **Registration & Login:**
+   Visit [https://cryptotracker.prompthub.study/](https://cryptotracker.prompthub.study/) to register a new account and log in.

+2. **Test the API via Swagger:**
+   After logging in, you can try the API using Swagger at [https://cryptotracker.prompthub.study/api/v1/](https://cryptotracker.prompthub.study/api/v1/).

+3. **Admin Interface:**
+   To view and manage cryptocurrency data, access the admin interface at [https://cryptotracker.prompthub.study/admin/cryptotracker/cryptocurrency/](https://cryptotracker.prompthub.study/admin/cryptotracker/cryptocurrency/).

 ## Endpoints Overview